The loss of HMS Vanguard 1875

 |HMS Warrior – obsolescent in 1875 but today restored to her former glory at Portsmouth|

 Vanguard and her sisters (see table) were rated as “second-class”, of moderate dimensions that were well suited for deployment on foreign stations, most likely singly.
 Iron Duke was to serve as flagship of the China Station for four years from 1871 and was one of the largest ships to transit the Suez Canal up to that time.
 Her sailing rig made her particularly suitable for operations in areas, such as the Pacific Ocean, where coaling opportunities were limited.
 All four vessels of the class were described as “good and steady seaboats but slow under sail”.

 By 1875 Iron Duke had returned to home waters and was assigned, with her three sisters, with the ironclads Hector, Defence, Penelope and Achilles, and the by-then obsolescent Warrior, to the First Reserve Squadron.
-In late August the squadron was based at Kingstown (now Dun Laoihaire) the large artificial harbour on the southern side of Dublin Bay.
+In late August the squadron was based at Kingstown (now Dun Laoighaire) the large artificial harbour on the southern side of Dublin Bay.
 On the morning of September 1st the Squadron left Kingstown in line, the majority of the vessels headed for Queenstown (now Cobh) further south on the Irish Coast.
-This enormous force must have been a magnificent sight as they passed, one by one, through the narrow-gap between Kingstown’s two projecting mile-long piers.
+This enormous force, splendid with their black hulls and buff funnels and masts, must have been a magnificent sight as they passed, one by one, through the narrow-gap between Kingstown’s two projecting mile-long piers.